| | | | |

 1. A Honduran ESim

 With Airalo’s eSIMs to destinations all over the world, it’s never been easier to stay connected with friends and loved ones back home (or clients, if you’re living the digital nomad life 🥳).
-Before your Roatan trip, be sure to add one of their convenient eSIMs to your Roatan packing list for instant connectivity in Honduras.
-The data options are below:
+Before your Roatan trip, be sure to add one of their convenient eSIMs to your Roatan packing list for instant connectivity in Honduras. 👉🏼 Use code MADI10 for 10% off!

 All you have to do is download the app and activate your eSIM for instant connectivity anywhere in the world!
-Not only does reliable data make your trip a lot easier, but it also make every trip a lot safer – especially for solo female travelers.
+Not only does reliable data make your trip a lot easier, but it also make every trip a lot safer —especially for solo female travelers.

 2. A GoPro for Underwater Photography

-Roatan is known worldwide for its vibrant marine life, flourishing coral reefs and turquoise waters – making it a prime destination for scuba divers and snorkelers.
+Roatan is known worldwide for its vibrant marine life, flourishing coral reefs and turquoise waters—making it a prime destination for scuba divers and snorkelers.
 Adding a GoPro action camera to your Roatan packing list will allow you to capture stunning visuals of your underwater adventures on the island and preserve those memories to last a lifetime.

 To really level up your underwater photography game, consider packing a GoPro dome to capture photos half in and half out of the water.